When is RuPaul's Drag Race UK season 2 released? Queens, guest judges and latest news

 Gentleman start your engines – because Drag Race UK season two is here!

-The competition is heating up on RuPaul’s Drag Race UK.
-The show returned for a second season on January 14th and already we’ve seen one queen sashay away.
+RuPaul’s Drag Race UK is back and the competition to be the winner is already as fierce as hoped it would be.
+The second series started on January 14th (with a third series also coming this year) and already we’ve seen two queens sashay away.

-Brighton-based queen Joe Black was the first to be eliminated, following a lip-sync battle with Bimini Bon Boulash.
+Joe Black from Brighton went first after a lip-sync battle with Bimini Bon Boulash while the second to say goodbye was Cherry Valentine.

 Following her exit, Joe Black revealed the Drag Race UK moment you didn’t see with Elizabeth Hurley, saying: “There is one [moment], and I say this because I wanted to use it on a poster, but it didn’t get used.”

-A new episode will drop on BBC iPlayer on Thursday 21st January, and will see the remaining RuPaul’s Drag Race UK contestants take to the stage once again.
+New episodes release on BBC iPlayer each Thursday and now there are 10 contestants left in the competition.

-They’ll be serving lots of realness and sissying that walk in a bid to impress the judges Michelle Visage, Alan Carr, Graham Norton and of course Mama Ru herself.
+The remaining queens are continuing to try and impress the judges Michelle Visage, Alan Carr, Graham Norton and of course Mama Ru herself, but who will be next to go?

-And based on chats we’ve had with the queens, we already know season two is about to go off.

 Drag Race UK’s A’Whora revealed the “secret weapon” she’s bringing to the competition, and Tia Kofi revealed how Doctor Who inspires her drag, saying: “I am a massive geek and I like to think that I’m a glamorous geek so I try and use some of those geeky influences in my drag.”